rust-project-primer/book/src/organization/features.md

 # Features

-_A Rust library that you are working on implements a web server.
-Your webserver comes with support for doing TLS, however not all of your users require it.
-The support for TLS requires several dependencies.
-Your users complain that they like to use your webserver, however they are unhappy with it making their builds slow because it pulls in a lot of dependencies.
-What can you do to ensure that your webserver does not take too much time to build?_

-In this situation, you have two options: you can move the TLS-related functionality into a separate crates (as discussed in the previous section), or you can turn it into an optional feature of your crate such that it can be disabled.
+Sometimes a library crate supports functionality that not all users need, and that functionality pulls in heavy dependencies.
+For example, a web server crate might support TLS, but users who terminate TLS at a load balancer don't need those dependencies.
+There are two ways to handle this: move the functionality into a separate crate (as discussed in the previous section), or make it an optional feature that users can disable.

 ```admonish
 When you have optional features that can easily be pulled out into a separate